graphstream/graphstream.github.io/doc/Tutorials/graph-visualisation.md

 System.setProperty("org.graphstream.ui", "swing");
 ```

-You must ensure you have the ``gs-ui-swing.jar`` jar in your class path to use this new viewer.
+You must ensure you have the ``gs-ui-swing.jar`` jar in your classpath to use this new viewer.

 ### The data